rafmando/gymshakes/README.md

 # Gym Shakes

 ### `About`
 A small application showing the use of redux (pushing a product to cart) and data filtering.
 This includes a search and relevance filter (including high price to low).
-This project is completed with tests.

 <img src="public/images/shakes.png">